 Assistant Resident Director

-The ARD position is a 10-month, live-in, 20 hour a week, master's seeking student who collaborates with the Resident Director to assist with overall management of a residential area and its programming efforts.
+The ARD position is a 10-month, live-in, 20 hour a week, master's seeking student who collaborates with the Resident Director to assist with overall management of a residential area.
 The ARD reports to a Resident Director and indirectly to an Assistant Director in Residential Services.

 An Assistant Resident Director should be well-organized and able to work in a fast-paced, complex organization with daily priority changes.
 A successful ARD should possess excellent interpersonal communication, organization, administration, and supervision skills as well as a commitment to educate students, engage the community, and enrich the Northwestern experience.